hasura/graphql-engine/graphql/manual/schema/relationships.rst

     .. image:: ../../../img/graphql/manual/schema/add-1-1-relationship.png

     Please note that the name of the relationship will also be used to reference the nested object.
-For e.g. we can now run a nested object query that is based on just this one ``object relationship`` i.e. fetch a list of articles and each article's author:
+For e.g. we can now run a nested object query that is based on this ``object relationship`` i.e. fetch a list of articles and each article's author:

     .. graphiql::